lunjon/todo/README.md

 # ToDo

-Manage your TODOs in your shell environment with ease.
+Manage your todos in your shell environment with ease.

 ## Features

 - Script and user friendly CLI
-- Simple management of TODOs
+- Simple management of todos
 - Support concepts such as
-  - Priority: how urgent is this TODO?
+  - Priority: how urgent is this todo?
   - Status: current status
-  - Context: group TODOs by context such as work, school, etc.
+  - Context: group todos by context such as work, school, etc.
+  - Linking: `a blocks b`, for instance

 ### Show case
 <details><summary>Adding</summary>